-In a hammock, Robert Polito screens "The Maltese Falcon" on his laptop.
+In a hammock, Jim Cummins screens "The Maltese Falcon" on his laptop.
 Near the lemonade, Emily Dickinson finds herself facing the smiles of Susan Howe, Alice Quinn, Brenda Hillman, Richard Howard, and Lucie Brock-Broido.
 In a patch of shade, William Butler Yeats tries to teach Rabindranath Tagore how to play online solitaire.
 Meanwhile, David Lehman searches the premises for the editor.

 Everyone else is there, too.

 David isn't the only one left waiting for you.
 Nearby, on a sloping urban knoll designed with a sleek modern Danish reticence, a tufty-headed man of uncertain age stands upright, in waistcoat, gazing imperiously at a distant cloud loitering high above the lake.
 As if responding to a summons inaudible to any but himself, he picks up a large, stately bow and arrow, takes studious aim, and shoots to kill the cloud.

 Falcon-faced, the archer utters a sneeze that stirs the immaculately tiered midsummer wildflowers agog on their gnarled, hairy stems.
 Recovering from his pollen outburst, he seeks to steady himself.
 He stares again at the cloud with a kind of craving.